-5.1 Statutory dismissal and redundancy procedures are revoked under the Employment Act 2008, including redundancy situations.

-5.2 Employees selected for redundancy will have a right of appeal against dismissal to Elected Members.

-5.3 The process for the appeal will be in accordance with the Appeal Hearing Procedure (Section E3 Appendix D - Disciplinary Procedure, Personnel

-Handbook), except that management reserve the right to present cases collectively where the business case is the same..

-5.4 An appeal should be lodged with the Corporate Director and Democratic Services within 10 working days of receipt of such confirmation of dismissal by reason of redundancy.
-The full process and supporting pro-forma are available from HR teams.

-5.5 Any appeal in relation to compulsory redundancy is limited to the application of the redundancy process on the grounds that the selection for redundancy was unfair.
-The appeal process cannot be used to complain about the fact of the business decision to reduce or cease work in a particular area.

-5.6 There will be no right of appeal in respect of non-selection for voluntary redundancy or refusal to agree an application for voluntary redundancy.
+- 5.1 Statutory dismissal and redundancy procedures are revoked under the Employment Act 2008, including redundancy situations. - 5.2 Employees selected for redundancy will have a right of appeal against dismissal heard by an appeals panel chaired by an independent Senior Manager and another manager not previously involved, advised by an HR Business Partner. - 5.3 The process for the appeal will be in accordance with the Appeal Hearing Procedure, except that management reserve the right to present cases collectively where the business case is the same. - 5.4 An appeal should be lodged with the departmental Corporate Director within 10 working days of receipt of such confirmation of dismissal by reason of redundancy. - 5.5 Any appeal in relation to compulsory redundancy is limited to the application of the redundancy process on the grounds that the selection for redundancy was unfair.
+The appeal process cannot be used to complain about the fact of the business decision to reduce or cease work in a particular area. - 5.6 There will be no right of appeal in respect of non-selection for voluntary redundancy or refusal to agree an application for voluntary redundancy.

-6. Training and Retraining
+6. Training and retraining